shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 ---
 lab:
-    title: 'Lab 4:ow to build a Power Apps portal'
+    title: 'Lab 4:How to build a model-driven app'
     module: 'Module 3: Get started with Power Apps'
 ---

 # Module 3: Get started with Power Apps
-## Lab 3: How to build a Power Apps portal
+## Lab 3: How to build a model-driven app

 ### Important Notice (Effective November 2020):
 Common Data Service has been renamed to Microsoft Dataverse.
 Some terminology in Microsoft Dataverse has been updated.
 For example, entity (now **table**), field (now **column**), and record (now **row**) may be out of date.
 Please keep this in mind as you work through the labs.
 We expect to have our content fully up to date very soon.